☢ 12 Interesting Facts about Nuclear Energy

 Many people worry about where nuclear waste is held.
 That’s because used uranium can remain radioactive for centuries!
 It is one of the main reasons why many people push for cleaner forms of energy production, such as hydroelectricity or wind farming.

 What’s the first thing you should do if you are ever exposed to nuclear energy?
 Remove all your clothes, of course!
 Believe it or not, around 90% of the radiation you just witnessed is likely still clinging to your garments.
 Get rid of them!

-Do you know any fun, strange or interesting facts about Nuclear Energy that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Nuclear Energy?
+Share them in the comments below!